 Winter Weather Advisory from WED 3:00 PM CST until THU 6:00 AM CST

-Winter Weather Advisory from WED 3:00 PM CST until THU 6:00 AM CSTNew

 Issued by National Weather Service – Minneapolis, MN